bozsahin/ceng444/project-material/project1/README.md

   antlr4 (but not antlr3) can handle DIRECT left recursion.
 However, you are responsible for your design decisions and adhering to intended functionality in the project.

+Note: A <b>cover grammar</b> shows the string set of the language, and it is usually meant to be descriptive.
+They can differ from the grammar that actually does the computation.

 <li>If the input XPLN program is not well-formed, the errors produced by antlr4 suffice for the current project, and you can produce more for bonus.

 <li>For testing, make up some XPLN examples of your own, good ones and bad ones, including programs with good tokens and